My finances, my projects, my life

 • the company name and legal form chosen;

-• the share capital;
+• The share capital;

 • the mission, related objectives and value proposition;

-• the applicable tax regime;
+• The applicable tax framework;

 Section 3: products and services